Sp0ne/codeicons/README.md

 ## Install

-Install Codeicons as a dependency to your project with Bower
+Install Codeicons as a dependency to your project with _Bower_.

 ```bash
   bower install --save codeicons